 Also known as putting to sleep, euthanasia is used to end an animal’s life quickly and painlessly.
 Most often this is due to the animal having a critical or terminal illness with no chance of recovery.

 Euthanasia is something almost all pet owners are going to have to face at one point or another.
-Bringing a pet into our lives is an exciting and rewarding time, but sadly their lifespan is shorter than ours and therefore it is highly likely that we will eventually have to make the decision to euthanise them in order to end their suffering.
+Bringing a pet into our lives is an exciting and rewarding time, but sadly their lifespan is shorter than ours and therefore it is highly likely that we will eventually have to decide to euthanise them to end their suffering.

 Why euthanise my cat?

 There are many reasons why euthanasia is performed.
 This article will cover medical reasons only.

 - The animal is suffering from a terminal illness that has progressed to the stage where drugs and treatment are no longer helping.

 - The animal has suffered an injury that is so severe it is not possible to treat.